jbcodeforce/yarfba/docs/infra/networking.md

 * One Public IPv4 address.
 * One or more security groups.
 * A MAC address.
-* We can create ENI independently and attach them on the fly (move them) on EC2 instances during failover.
+* It can be created independently and attach them on the fly (move them) on EC2 instances during failover.
 It is also attached to any elastic load balancer.
 ENIs are defined at the account level.
 * Bound to a specific availability zone (AZ), we cannot attach ENI to an EC2 instance in a different AZ.

 [New ENI doc.](https://aws.amazon.com/blogs/aws/new-elastic-network-interfaces-in-the-virtual-private-cloud/)